RIP21/ololos-blog-ts/README.md

 gradle npm_start
 ```
 Or (Recommended):
-Run main method in `Application.java` using IDE of your choice.
+Run main method in `OlolosWebappApplication.java` using IDE of your choice.
 And then go to frontent module and run
 ```
 npm start -s
 ```